npbhavya/Metagenome-assembled-genomes-workflow/snakemake-workflow/README.md

 `snakemake -s snakemake-cross-assembly-bacterial -p`

 ### Other snakemakefiles
 - snakefile-cross-assembly-bacterial: run cross assembly, builds MAGs, assesses quality of MAGs and bin contribution
+- snakefile-cross-assembly-phages: run the same steps as bacterial workflow, but runs two binning tools (metabat2 and concoct), and skips checkm instead runs checkv
 - snakeme-phage-bins: assesses the bins for phage/viruses using viral_verify (https://pypi.org/project/viral-verify/) and for the viral identified contigs, phage completeness is calculated using checkv (https://bitbucket.org/berkeleylab/checkv)

 ### Output files